Yoast/duplicate-post/readme.txt

 New features and customization, WP 3.0 compatibility: you should upgrade if you want to copy Custom Posts with Custom Taxonomies.

 == Changelog ==

+= 2.3 =
+* Added options to choose where to show the "Clone" links
+* Clone attachments (i.e. references in the DB, not physical files)
+* Fix for untranslated user roles
+* Some other fixes (missing checks, PHP warnings and errors, etc.)

 = 2.2 =
 * Fix for problems when copying serialized meta fields